logo

 Work began in 2005, with the idea that it would be completed in 2007, but a setback delayed construction by three years.
 It was not until March 2011 that the structure was inaugurated by the mayor of the city at the time.

-Las Setas de Sevilla Visiting Hours
+Historia de las Setas de Sevilla

 Visit Prices

-The Antiquarium has three types of entrance tickets.
-The general ticket costs €2.
-Students, people with a youth card, people over 65, and groups of more than 10 people, have a price of 1,60€.
-Finally, those with general admission to the Reales Alcázares, those resident or born in Seville (previously accredited with their ID card), people with disabilities and their companion, and children under 16 years of age, have free admission.
+The price of the visit is €15 for the general admission.
+Students, people over 65, and groups of more than 20 people, people with a disability of more than 33%, large families and children from 6 to 14 years old, have a price of 12€.
+Finally, residents or people born in Seville (previously accredited with their ID), people with a disability of more than 65% and their companion, and children under 5 years old and tour guides, have free admission.

 How to get to the Seville Mushrooms